chrislo27/paintbox/README.md

 Notably used in the [Polyrhythm Mania game](https://github.com/chrislo27/PolyrhythmMania), a reimagining of a specific GBA minigame from *Rhythm Tengoku* if it were a fully-fledged game.

+### Note on this branch (`0-4-stable`)
+This is a branch for the 0.4.x version line, for Polyrhythm Mania only.
+I intend to update the 0.4.x version line to libGDX 1.10.1 (specifically the next version *after* 1.10.0) due to [bug #24](https://github.com/chrislo27/PolyrhythmMania/issues/24), related to an old GLFW version.